gregv21v/chem-lab-desktop/README.md

   - Convert to Raster Graphics for faster performance
 - Create a test page
 - Add touch screen capability
-- Switch to using Snap.SVG
-  - make the change with easier to switch componets first then do the hard ones last
 - Add fluid "shaders" that make lower density fluids appear more like smoke, and vis versa for denser fluids
 - Make it so that you can move game objects
-- Add the ability to rotate tanks
-- Allow evaporation effect
 - give some indication when one object is snapped to another
 - Make it so that fluids enter pipes starting from the bottom, then going from left to right.
 The top is last.
 - Fluids should entered the pipe one drop at a time, and the drops should not overlap
+- When scrolling through the inventory make the items not within the inventory box hidden.

 <strong>Current Issue</strong>